AlexCC93/ROS2course/docs/source/Writing service and client. C++.rst

       RCLCPP_INFO(rclcpp::get_logger("rclcpp"), "service not available, waiting again...");
    }

 - This loop waits until the service becomes available or until the program is interrupted.
 If the program is interrupted (e.g., by pressing Ctrl+C), it exits gracefully.
+The loop makes use of ``1s``, which is a literal representing 1 second.
+This is made possible by using ``namespace std::chrono_literals;``.

 And the fifth part: